RobinStamer/Exalted-Characters/fallout/rules.markdown

  * +5 Charms
  * 9/7/5 Attributes
  * Essence is 8bp
  * Consider all installed Charms capable of being in an array being in the same array.
+Array mote reduction is 1/2 instead of 3/4